aviation4/planets/README.md

 ## Summary

-This project is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
+This project is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
 The site allows to get familiar with the basic facts about planets of the Solar System.

 **Mobile view:**